thomaskoppelaar/interpreter-from-scratch/docs/2-expanding-memory.md

 ## Assignment 2

-0. Take a look at the New operators listed in the above table.
+0. Take a look at the new operators listed in the above table.

 1. Implement the `b` operator.
 Note that your interpreter should throw an error when there is no item to pop from the stack.